SunXQlab/MCGN-MS/Signature Identification_Analysis_Comparison/ReadMe.txt

-Multicellular gene network analysis identifies a macrophage-related gene signature predictive of therapeutic response and prognosis of gliomas
+--- Multicellular gene network analysis identifies a macrophage-related gene signature predictive of therapeutic response and prognosis of gliomas

 The codes were implemented in R (version 3.5.1).
-The codes included two sectiins: (1) Multicellular Gene Network; and (2) Signature Identification_Analysis_Comparison.
+The codes included two sections: (1) Multicellular Gene Network; and (2) Signature Identification_Analysis_Comparison.

 (1) Multicellular Gene Network: